x-t/x220-catalina-efi/README.md

 Current status - it works as well as before

-There are some things I don't bother to test because I don't use/have the things
+There are some things I don't bother to test because I don't use/have the things:
 * Bluetooth
 * Webcam